 As part of the transition from analog to digital operations, the FCC sought comment in a 2014 NPRM on whether to allow LPTV stations (so-called "Franken FM" radio stations) on digital television channel 6 to continue to operate these analog FM radio-type services on an ancillary or supplementary basis.
-In December 2019, the FCC asked parties to update the record on this issue.
-By Public Notice released July 13, 2020, the FCC reminded LPTV and TV translator stations that, by July 13, 2021, all LPTV stations must terminate all analog television operations which may result in eliminating Franken FM stations.
-The owner of several channel 6 Franken FM stations in major markets, has proposed a system that might allow an analog subcarrier to be used on the main digital channel.
-The Company cannot predict whether the proposal will be successful.
+In June 2021, by Public Notice, the FCC reminded LPTV and TV translator stations that, by July 13, 2021, all LPTV stations must terminate all analog television operations.
+This could result in eliminating Franken FM stations.
+The owner of several channel 6 Franken FM stations in major markets, has proposed a system that allows an analog subcarrier to be used on the main digital channel.
+The FCC's Video Division has granted special temporary authority to the owner of one of the Franken FM stations permitting the station to broadcast a Channel 6 analog signal until July 25, 2022.
+The Company cannot predict whether Franken FM stations will become licensed radio services.